Oyster shell cake for an “Under the sea” birthday

 Now, on to the decorations.
 Even though there was no pearl in the oyster pictured on the napkin, I thought it would be a nice touch to add for such a large cake.
 Plus, I had recently acquired a chocolate ball mold and I really wanted to use it on something!
 I melted some white chocolate and poured it into the mold, then swirled it around to coat it.

-Eventually I had an evenly-covered mold, so I flipped it upside down to cool, so that any excess would drip back into the bowl rather than settle in the bottom.
+Once the mold was evenly covered with chocolate, so I flipped it upside down to cool, so that any excess would drip back out rather than settle in the bottom.

 Getting the two halves of the mold to stick together was actually a lot easier than you might think.
 I put a skillet on the stove on low heat and rested each half on it for just a few seconds, until the edges were melted.
 This also helped to smooth out any rough edges from my drips when I was pouring the molds.